SAP-samples/partner-reference-application-extension/Tutorials/02-DataModelExtensibility.md

         );
         ...
         ```

+    2. Create a file called [catererManager.cds](../partner-reference-extension-catering/app/catererManager.cds) in the */app* folder, which will reference all the UI annotations (cds-file of the UI).

         > Note: For more details on extending UI annotations, refer to the [CAPire Documentation - Extending UI Annotations](https://cap.cloud.sap/docs/guides/extensibility/customization#extending-ui-annotations).